 To counter this, we’ve implemented a dedicated offset management capability for ConcentrationRules

 .
-To enable virtual offsets, add the following line to the ConcentrationRule
+Enable virtual offsets by adding the following line to the ConcentrationRule

 :